Are you a bibliophile? Are you the sort of person who always has their head in a book?

 The US Review of Books

-This website hires freelance writers to write book reviews.
+The U.S. Review of Books hires freelance writers to write book reviews.
 You’ll need a resume, writing sample and references to apply – see the full requirements here.

 Once you’re accepted, you can apply to review specific books that interest you, and you’ll be assigned to write about the books that best fit your profile.